knewplay/book-programming-essential/toolset/tools.md

 The HEAD is a pointer that tells you where you are in the repository.
 It usually points to the latest commit in the branch you're currently working on.
 If you switch branches (which we will see later) or retract a previous commit, the HEAD will move accordingly, as shown in the illustration below.

 ![Committing Changes](./figures/committing-changes.jpg)
 *Four snapshots in a Git repository, each labeled with a unique hash ID.
-The 'HEAD' pointer indicates the current position in the project's timeline, while 'MAIN' marks the most recent commit.*
+The 'HEAD' pointer indicates the current position in the project's timeline, which happens to be different from the latest commit.*

 ### Bringing it all together